GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/functors_8hpp.md

       /// Integer LogTag, for tagging log messages int myLogTag;

+      /// Internal storage of the version of the backend to which the function belongs. str myVersion;

       /// Internal storage of the 'safe' version of the version (for use in namespaces, variable names, etc). str mySafeVersion;